Sebobo/Shel.Neos.ColorPicker/README.md

-# Colorpicker editor for Neos CMS
+# Color Picker Editor for Neos CMS

 ## Introduction

-This package provides a color picker editor which can be used in Neos CMS with the Neos.UI 2+.
+This package provides a Color Picker Editor which can be used in Neos CMS with the Neos.Ui 2+.

-This editor is based on the example in https://github.com/neos/neos-ui-extensibility-examples but has somme modifications in regards to styling, supports the alpha channel and has a reset button to unset a value.
+This editor is based on the example in https://github.com/neos/neos-ui-extensibility-examples but has some modifications in regards to styling, supports the alpha channel and has a reset button to unset a value.

 ## Example